MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_NewAd_CreateANewAdGroup.md

   - **Ad group name**

     Give your ad group a unique name.
 Campaigns are made up of one or more ad groups.
 Each ad group can be based on a theme of the campaign, and it's a good idea to have your ad group's name reflect its theme.
-For example, if your campaign's goal is to sell men's clothes, you might have ad groups such as “Dress shirts,” “Coats and jackets,” and “Spring sale.”
+For example, if your campaign's goal is to sell men's clothes, you might have ad groups such as â€œDress shirts,â€ â€œCoats and jackets,â€ and â€œSpring sale.â€

     > [!NOTE]
     > An ad group name cannot contain scripts, HTML, or other markup language.